 Brain breaks are perfect for indoor recess (and for any time!) since they provide a perfect way for students to get their wiggles out.
 This set includes over 250 active games, exercises, and creative movements that will help your kids calm their bodies, refresh their minds and get ready to focus.

-These super-engaging brain teasers get your student using their critical thinking skills while having fun at the same time.
+These super-engaging brain teasers get your students to use their critical thinking skills while having fun at the same time.
 This set includes 40 pages of brain teasers, with more than 400 higher-level thinking activities.
 You don’t even have to make copies, just project the questions and have students follow along with a whiteboard or piece of paper.